slimphp/Slim-Skeleton/README.md

 # Slim Framework Skeleton Application

 Use this skeleton application to quickly setup and start working on a new Slim Framework application.
-This application uses the latest Slim and Slim-Extras repositories.
+This application uses the latest Slim, Slim-Views, and Slim-Extras repositories.
 It also uses Sensio Labs' [Twig](http://twig.sensiolabs.org) template library.

 This skeleton application was built for Composer.
 This makes setting up a new Slim Framework application quick and easy.